MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 You might still get breached, but hopefully in a more interesting way.

-TODO: See Parts 2 and 3 for a more comprehensive view of AWS services and for what to do in legacy accounts.

 ![alt text](https://media.tenor.com/YrcU9HOzqmUAAAAC/majin-buu-clap.gif)

+The [next part](https://majinbuuonsecurity.github.io/2023/10/28/preventing-accidental-internet-exposure-of-aws-resources-part-2-handling-all-services.html) of this series covers handling the hundreds of other AWS services beyond just those in a VPC.

 ## Footnotes